Unlock free trial

 • Reaching/re-engaging with the client base.

-That’s why the “channels,” in this case, are not specific and focused as in adtech.
+That’s why we haven't mentioned social media management tools, email marketing tools, ad verification tools, etc. What you should know, however, is that the “marketing channels,” in this case, are not specific and focused as in adtech.
 We mean:

 • Social media